Three Cheers for the Red, White, and Green

 Tensions continued between the British and the colonists over ownership of the White Pines right up until the War for Independence.
 Frustrations came to a head in 1772, when a mob of villagers rallied around a mill owner accused of dealing in the Crown’s Pines by beating the sheriff and the deputy who had come to arrest him.
 Like the Boston Tea Party the following year, the “Pine Tree Riot” showed that the colonists were eager to get the British off their backs.

-White Pines Today
+The White Pine Tree Today

 We all know the resolution to this conflict.
 The good guys won the War of Independence and got full ownership of the White Pine Trees.
 However, the good guys also proceeded to cut down virtually all of the old growth White Pines to use as building material or to sell.
 Some of the Trees were simply burned in order to clear land for farming.

-Although White Pine still grows abundantly in the eastern U.S., only tiny pockets of virgin White Pine forest and scattered single specimens in Michigan, Pennsylvania, North Carolina, Minnesota, Wisconsin, Maine, Massachusetts, and New York give a hint of this Tree’s former glory.
+Although the White Pine Tree still grows abundantly in the eastern U.S., only tiny pockets of virgin White Pine forest and scattered single specimens in Michigan, Pennsylvania, North Carolina, Minnesota, Wisconsin, Maine, Massachusetts, and New York give a hint of this Tree’s former glory.

 Fortunately, White Pine is a fast-growing Tree, and it makes a quick comeback.
 Even a young Tree you plant today will soon reach an impressive size and make a striking evergreen presence in the landscape.
 White Pine has other important features, too, like the food and shelter it provides to countless birds and other animals that have evolved in its company.
 And of course, it has beautiful, long, soft, blue-green needles, which make a soothing sound when the wind blows through them.
 Some say the song of the wind in the Pines is as close as Trees come to speaking to us directly.
 Listen carefully, for this one has quite a story to tell.